Retirement Living Hub

 Medicare does not cover most long-term care services.
 You should explore options like long-term care insurance or self-funding for these potential costs.
 Resources like LongTermCare.gov provide information on planning for future care needs.
 A Certified Financial Planner (CFP) can help you assess your overall financial picture.
 You can find a qualified professional through organizations like the CFP Board.

 Discuss your Medicare choices with family members, especially those who may be involved in your healthcare decisions down the road.
 Open communication ensures everyone understands the chosen plan and its implications.
+Dorothy and I have always been open with our children about our financial and health planning, which I believe is important for everyone involved.

 A calm living room desk with a calendar overlooking a yard with autumn trees.